 Configuration Driven ≠ (not equal) Customization

-Impact Cloud - Impact Maker is designed in such as way that any user can configure business rules without any technical knowledge.
+Impact Cloud is designed so that any user can configure business rules without any technical knowledge.
 It is at least 10 times faster to implement than Salesforce and easier to maintain.

 - Easy to use